Chris Organ (PI)

 I have a broad background in comparative and evolutionary biology with specific training in paleobiology, genomics, and phylogenetic comparative methods.
 My Ph.D. was earned under dinosaur paleontologist Jack Horner.
 I was an NIH postdoctoral fellow at Harvard in Scott Edwards’ lab, where my research turned to genome evolution.
 I also worked in the Department of Genetics and Genomics at Biogen.
 My research is driven by phylogenetic comparative methods I help develop with Mark Pagel and Andrew Meade (University Reading, UK).
-My current research program at Montana State University is located within the Department of Earth Sciences and the WIMU Regional Program in Veterinary Medicine.
-I also serve as the Director of the Directed Interdisciplinary Studies Program in the Honors College and am the Senior Bioinformatics Scientist for Montana INBRE, which is funded by the NIH.
+My current research program at Montana State University is located within the Department of Earth Sciences.
+I also serve as the Senior Bioinformatics Scientist for Montana INBRE, which is funded by the NIH.